IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 #### Increased queue delay {#reaction-delay}

-SCReAMv2 implements a delay based congestion control approach where it mimics L4S congestion marking when the averaged queue delay exceeds a target threshold.
+SCReAMv2 implements a delay-based congestion control approach where it mimics L4S congestion marking when the averaged queue delay exceeds a target threshold.
 This threshold is set to qdelay_target/2 and the congestion backoff factor (l4s_alpha_v) increases linearly from 0 to 100% as qdelay_avg goes from qdelay_target/2 to qdelay_target.
 The averaged qdelay (qdelay_avg) is used to avoid that the SCReAMv2 congestion control over-reacts to scheduling jitter, sudden delay spikes due to e.g. handover or link layer retransmissions.
-Furthermore, the delay based congestion control is inactivated when it is reasonably certain that L4S is active, i.e. L4S is enabled and congested nodes apply L4S marking of data units.
-This reduces negative effects of clockdrift, that the delay based control can introduce, whenever possible.
+Furthermore, the delay-based congestion control is inactivated when it is reasonably certain that L4S is active, i.e. L4S is enabled and congested nodes apply L4S marking of data units.
+This reduces negative effects of clockdrift, that the delay-based control can introduce, whenever possible.

 ### Reference Window Update {#ref-wnd-update}